-At all five Spokane-area ski resorts, winter temperatures are projected to increase over the course of this century under both the lower emissions scenario (RCP 4.5) and the high emissions scenario (RCP 8.5), according to our analysis using the Climate Toolbox.
-Projected rising temperatures are expected to lead to a decline in total snow levels and fewer days below freezing (potentially hindering opportunities to make snow) at all five Spokane-area ski resorts.
+At all five Spokane-area ski resorts, winter temperatures are expected to increase over the course of this century under both the lower emissions scenario (RCP 4.5) and the high emissions scenario (RCP 8.5), according to our analysis using the Northwest Climate Toolbox.
+Projected rising temperatures are expect to lead to a decline in total snow levels, a shorter snow season, and fewer days below freezing (hindering opportunities to make snow) at all five Spokane-area ski resorts.

-Taken together, less snow and less opportunities to make snow will likely lead to fewer visitors at all five Spokanearea ski resorts.
-If the five resorts see fewer visitors, we can expect that this will lead to adverse economic impacts to Spokane's five ski resorts as well as local businesses in Spokane and the surrounding region that rely on indirect spending connected to snow-based recreation.
+Taken together, a shorter snow season, less snow, and less opportunities to make snow, will likely lead to fewer visitors at all five Spokane-area ski resorts.
+If the five resorts see fewer visitors, we can expect that this will lead to economic impacts to Spokane's five ski resorts as well as local businesses in Spokane and the surrounding region that rely on indirect spending connected to snow-based recreation.

-Analysis-Geography, Data Tools, Inferences & Limitations, Emissions Scenarios, Timeframes, Multi-model Means, Variables, and Climate Data Story
+Analysis-Geography, Data Tools, Inferences & Limitations, Emissions Scenarios, Timeframes, Multi-model Means, and Climate Data Story